antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 Please tell us if the .NET Core 2.0 Linux build doesn’t work well on your favorite Linux distro.

-While not nearly as critical, similar improvements have been made for Windows and macOS.
+Similar improvements have been made for Windows and macOS.
 You can now publish for the following "runtimes".

 * `linux-x64`, `linux-arm`
 * `win-x64`, `win-x86`